UDBMDSFY - BSc (Hons) Biomedical Science (including foundation year)

 About the course and its strategy towards teaching and learning and towards blended learning/e-learning

-The BSc course is designed to promote an understanding of the multi-disciplinary areas of Biomedical Science.
-Students will develop knowledge and skills which will empower them to be autonomous professional practitioners.
+The BSc course is designed to be fully inclusive, engaging with the sociocultural diversity of our students and ensuring that all aspects of teaching, learning and assessment allows for the promotion of different learning styles and an understanding of the multi-disciplinary areas of Biomedical Science.
+Students will develop knowledge and skills which will empower them to be autonomous professional practitioners and be inclusive in their own careers and practice.
 The course will foster high level reasoning skills and promote lifelong learning and continuous professional development (CPD).
+Our graduates will go out into the world as confident, values driven and successful individuals, who as critical thinkers and problem solvers and are able to make a positive contribution to society.

-This four year course includes a Foundation Year (level three) which introduces students to the fundamentals of science to enable them to study Biomedical Science at level four.
+This four-year course includes a Foundation Year (level three) which introduces students to the fundamentals of science to enable them to study Biochemistry at level four.
 It makes no assumptions about prior scientific study.
 Students will gain a solid grounding in biology, chemistry, biochemistry and mathematics relevant to these subject areas.
 Practical sessions in the Science Centre help students gain proficiency at experimental work, and are delivered within PR3001 (Scientific Studies).

 Course learning outcomes